Milling machine drilling into metal with cutting fluid flowing to control heat and clear shavings

 When to Consider Other Options:

-Cobalt bits are harder, and this can sometimes make them more brittle than standard HSS bits (though advancements in metallurgy have reduced this concern considerably).
+Cobalt bits are harder, and this can sometimes make them more brittle than standard HSS bits.
 This means they might not be the first choice for:

-• Soft Metals: For materials like aluminum, brass, copper, or mild steel, standard or even TiN-coated HSS bits are usually sufficient and more cost-effective.
+• Soft Metals: For aluminum, brass, copper, or mild steel, standard or TiN-coated HSS bits are usually sufficient and more cost-effective.

-• Wood and Plastics (Generally): While a cobalt bit can drill wood or plastic, it’s usually overkill.
-Standard HSS bits are perfectly adequate and won’t produce as much heat, which can sometimes melt softer plastics.
-For wood, specialized wood bits are designed for cleaner cuts.
+• Wood and Plastics (Generally): A cobalt bit can drill wood or plastic, but it’s usually overkill and generates more heat, which can melt softer plastics.
+For wood, use bits designed for cleaner cuts — see our full drilling guide hub for wood-specific bit picks.

-• Applications Requiring Extreme Flexibility: In rare cases where a bit needs to endure significant bending or flexing, the increased hardness of cobalt might make it more susceptible to snapping if stressed beyond its limits.
+• Applications Requiring Extreme Flexibility: In rare cases where a bit needs to endure significant bending, the increased hardness of cobalt can make it more susceptible to snapping under stress.

 Types of Cobalt Drill Bits

-When you start looking for cobalt drill bits, you’ll notice a few different types and coatings.
-While the cobalt content is the primary feature, these variations can further enhance performance:
+When you start looking for cobalt drill bits, you’ll notice a few different types and coatings:

-• 135-Degree Split Point Cobalt Bits: These are the workhorses for most metalworkers.
-The 135-degree angle is ideal for drilling hard metals, and the split point helps prevent the bit from “walking” or wandering when you start the hole.
-This means easier starting and more accurate hole placement.
+• 135-Degree Split Point Cobalt Bits: The workhorses for most metalworkers.
+The 135-degree angle is ideal for hard metals, and the split point stops the bit from “walking” when starting a hole.

-• Cobalt Nitride (Co-N) Coated Bits: These bits have a coating of cobalt nitride applied over the HSS-cobalt alloy.
-This coating adds another layer of hardness and lubricity, further improving performance and extending bit life, especially in very demanding applications.
+• Cobalt Nitride (Co-N) Coated Bits: A coating of cobalt nitride applied over the HSS-cobalt alloy adds another layer of hardness and lubricity, extending bit life in demanding applications.

-• Black Oxide Coated Cobalt Bits: Black oxide coatings provide some added corrosion resistance and lubricity, which can help reduce friction and heat.
-While not as hard as nitride coatings, they offer a good balance of performance and value for general metal drilling.
+• Black Oxide Coated Cobalt Bits: Black oxide coatings add corrosion resistance and lubricity, offering a good balance of performance and value for general metal drilling.

-• Solid Cobalt Bits: These are made entirely from a cobalt alloy.
-They offer the maximum hardness and heat resistance but can be more expensive and potentially more brittle than other types if mishandled.
+• Solid Cobalt Bits: Made entirely from a cobalt alloy.
+Maximum hardness and heat resistance, but more expensive and potentially more brittle if mishandled.

 How to Use Cobalt Drill Bits for Maximum Effectiveness